 The Briggs & Stratton 10,000 Watt Generator is one of the smallest standby generators available that is designed for essential power coverage during outages.
 For an average home, the generator can handle two air conditioners and a small number of electric appliances from its 16-circuit coverage.
 Its small footprint also makes it easier to install the generator closer to the home in narrow and cramped yards.

-Best Medium Home Generator: Champion Power Equipment 14,000 Watt Generator
+Best for Medium Homes: Champion Power Equipment 14,000 Watt Generator

 Most average homeowners do not need a lot of standby power unless they intend to keep everything on during an outage.
 In most cases, however, most people find that once they add up their necessary wattage level, something in the 10,000 to 14,000-watt range can meet their needs without much issue.
 At this level, you can run an air conditioner unit or two along with a couple of appliances when needed.